Clavicle Fracture Open Reduction and Internal Fixation

 This means treatments other than surgery.
 These include pain medicines, splints, and

-You probably won’t need ORIF unless there is some reason your fracture might not heal
+You likely won’t need ORIF unless there is some reason your fracture might not heal

 normally with these conservative treatments.
 You may need ORIF if: